Last updated on August 29th, 2018 at 08:44 am

 Don’t forget to pin it for later!

-Read this is you’re still trying to install WordPress.
+Read this is you’re still trying to find a tutorial on how to install WordPress.

 The tasks are not setup in any particular order of importance.

 35 Things to Do After Installing WordPress

 1. Modify Your Permalinks

 By default WordPress has ugly permalinks that are not SEO friendly.
 I always use the “post name” structure.

 This means that at the end of your URL you will see the name of the post name.